jgrodziski/metav/docs/doc.md

 ```

 ## Options description
-The full ranges of options that can be passed to metav operations.
+The full range of options that can be passed to metav operations.

 ### Context
-- `:metav/working-dir` : directory from which the exectution context will be made.
+- `:metav/working-dir` : directory from which the execution context will
-  When unspecified will be set to the current working directory of the running jvm.
+  be made.
+When unspecified will be set to the current working directory
+  of the running jvm.
 - `:metav/version-scheme`: `#{:semver :maven}`, defaults to `:semver`.
 - `:metav/min-sha-length`: `integer?`, the minimum size the commit hash
   used in dirty versions.
 Defaults to `4`.